-Teen girl killed walking to mosque for Ramadan prayers
+Police: Death of Muslim girl not believed to be hate crime

 "This is a hate crime," he said.
 "It's racism.
 Getting killed because she's Muslim."

+His first born was "a beautiful lady," who excelled in school, he said.
+"She liked music.
+She liked fashion."

+He said Nabra fell down as her friends got away before the alleged beating.

-"I feel sorry for the guy who take my daughter's life," he said.
+"I feel sorry for the guy who take my daughter's life," Hassanen said.
 "Why?
-We have to help each other."
+We have to help each other, Muslim, Christian, Jew."

+Crying, wiping tears from his eyes, he said he taught his children "how to love other people."

 Timing of attack raising concerns

-Although the killing has not been officially declared a hate crime, its timing -- coming amidst a recent spike in attacks on Muslims -- has raised concerns in the Muslim community.
+Despite what law enforcement says, its timing coming amidst a recent spike in attacks on Muslims raised concerns in the Muslim community and prompted calls for increased security

 Ibrahim Hooper, spokesperson for the Council on American Islamic Relations, told CNN that his organization will be calling for a thorough investigation of a possible biased motive.